dk-flylab/furigoma/README.md

 ・Algorithm : YOLO v5

 ・Number of training data : Approximately 4,000 sets of photos and label data.
- -A small number of photos were resized, luminosity changed, and rotated to increase the number.
+ - A small number of photos were resized, luminosity changed, and rotated to increase the number.
- -Labeling range specification was automated by detecting the edge of the piece.
+ - Labeling range specification was automated by detecting the edge of the piece.

 ・Training epoch : 100